Hastings Photographers (Thomas Mann junior)

 |||

 Mary Pace was born in Tunbridge Wells in 1840, the daughter of Sarah and John Alliss Pace, a publican and inn keeper.
 In 1858, at the age of eighteen, Mary Pace married Hastings photographer Thomas George Mann (1838-1874), also known as Thomas Mann junior.
 When her husband, Thomas Mann junior, died in 1874 at the age of 34, Mrs Mary Mann was left as a thirty-three year old widow with four or more children.
 Mary married three times.
 In 1877, three years after the death of her first husband, Mary married Thomas Tidy (born 1846, Southborough, Kent), a thirty-one year old blacksmith.
-The union between Mary and Thomas Tidy produced at least four children - May Tidy (born 1878, Tunbridge Wells), Rose Tidy (born 1881, Southborough), Thomas Mann Tidy who was born in the Spring of 1882, but sadly died a few months later, and Thomas Pace Tidy who was born in the Summer of 1883, but died before the end of the year.
+The union between Mary and Thomas Tidy produced at least four children - May Tidy (born 1878, Tunbridge Wells), Rose Tidy (born 1881, Southborough), Thomas Mann Tidy who was born in the Spring of 1882, but, sadly, died a few months later, and Thomas Pace Tidy who was born in the Summer of 1883, but died before the end of the year.
 In 1891, Mr and Mrs Tidy were running a public house in Brighton, but within a few years, Mrs Mary Tidy was on her own.
 In 1894, at the age of 53, Mary married Ernest Clifford Dyer, a twenty-four year old pianist who had been lodging at Mr & Mrs Tidy's inn.
 Together, Mary and Ernest Dyer ran another public house in Brighton's Kemp Town.
 Ernest Dyer, Mary's third husband, also disappeared from the scene.
 In old age, Mary went to live with her youngest daughter Mrs Annie Willis (see below).
 Mrs Mary Dyer died in Brighton in 1924, aged 84. |

 |